azuregray/CodSoft-InternshipTasks/Task1_MovieGenre/README.md

 # CODSOFT SEPTEMBER 2023 ML TASK 1 - Movie Genre Classification

-## Main Objective: Movie Genre Learning, Identification and Application in Classifying.
+## Main Objective: *Movie Genre Learning, Identification and Classification*.

 This folder contains Python code for a movie genre prediction system using MultiOutput Naive Bayes.
 It predicts movie genres based on their plots.